beling/book-pl/src/ch07-04-bringing-paths-into-scope-with-the-use-keyword.md

 needed by a lot!

 We can use a nested path at any level in a path, which is useful when combining two `use` statements that share a subpath.
-For example, Listing 7-19 shows two `use` statements: one that brings `std::io` into scope and one that brings `std::io::Write` into scope.
+For example, listing 7-19 shows two `use` statements: one that brings `std::io` into scope and one that brings `std::io::Write` into scope.

-<span class="filename">Filename: src/lib.rs</span>
+<span class="filename">Plik: src/lib.rs</span>

 ```rust
 {{#rustdoc_include ../listings/ch07-managing-growing-projects/listing-07-19/src/lib.rs}}